kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

 ### Cluster creation workflow
- 1. The controller will attach the `powervs.cluster.x-k8s.io-resource-owner:<cluster_name>` tag to the created resources.
+ 1. The controller will attach the `sigs.k8s.io/cluster-api-provider-ibmcloud/cluster/<cluster-name>: owned` tag to the created resources.
  2. If user tags are set in the spec, they will be attached to the resources.
 ![add-tag-workflow.png](../images/add-tag-workflow.png)

 ### Cluster Deletion workflow
-The controller will only delete the resources which are having this tag `powervs.cluster.x-k8s.io-resource-owner:<cluster_name>` attched to it.
+The controller will only delete the resources which are having this tag `sigs.k8s.io/cluster-api-provider-ibmcloud/cluster/<cluster-name>: owned` attched to it.
 ![delete-tag-workflow.png](../images/delete-tag-workflow.png)

 #### TransitGatway Deletion workflow